10 Best Leathers for Boots & Shoes

-First, it’s important to note that there are three main methods for transforming animal skin into leather, and these methods significantly affect the leather’s characteristics.
+First, it’s important to note that there are three main methods for transforming animal skin into leather, which significantly affect the leather’s characteristics.

 Vegetable Tanned Leather